-The customer or user of the product shall consider the results of the certification within his system risk management process.
+The customer or user of the product as well as the supervisory bodies shall consider the results of the certification within his system risk management process following the related guidance documentation (ref. table 2).
 In order for the evolution of attack methods and techniques to be covered, he should define the period of time until a re-assessment of the TOE is required and thus requested from the sponsor of the certificate.